aimanfaiz-lab/2603-ITT440/10% Individual Assignment/NBCS2555A/SITI NURAMEERA BINTI MOHD FAIRUL/README.md

 ## Hypothesis

 The hypothesis of this project is that the SpaceX REST API can handle moderate user traffic efficiently during normal load conditions.
-However, under extreme concurrent user requests during stress and spike testing, the API may experience increased response time, reduced throughput, and possible request failures.
+However, under extreme concurrent user requests during stress and spike testing the API may experience increased response time, reduced throughput and possible request failures.

 ---